-What is the Issue?
+What Is the Issue?

 Sexuality provides a significant religious flashpoint in the modern Western world.
-Social views regarding sexual morals have changed dramatically within the last sixty years.
+Social views regarding sexual morals have changed dramatically within the last 60 years.
 Sex outside of marriage is now considered normal, divorce rates have increased significantly and pornography and other sexually charged media are widespread.
 Homosexuality is widely seen as a social rights issue in modern society.
-These trends have placed culture on a collision course with the traditional teachings of the church.
+These trends have placed culture on a collision course with the traditional teachings of the Church.

 Prior to engaging the immediate topic, we must first evaluate an even more significant question: Who holds authority?

 Modern secular voices teach that authority is relative, either entirely individualized or based on the social constructs of our society.
 These views place humanity in the position of authority, whether as individuals or as a collective.
-As such, they hold a fundamentally different view from the Christian faith, which teaches that God is the final authority and His authority is seen in the person of Jesus as revealed in Scripture.
+As such, they hold a fundamentally different view from the Christian faith, which teaches that God is the final authority and that His authority is seen in the person of Jesus as revealed in Scripture.

 Sexuality is a secondary topic, but with major implications.
 In other words, how we understand the question of authority will directly affect our view of sexuality.
 If we resolve the issue of authority, then the topic of sexuality becomes clear.

 Standing on the Authority of Scripture and Christian History